gabledata/recap/docs/server.md

 * GET `/catalog/{path}/children` - List a path's child directories.
 * DELETE `/catalog/{path}` - Delete a path, its metadata, and its children.

-Recap's JSON schema is visible at [http://localhost:8000/openapi.json](http://localhost:8000/openapi.json) when you start the server with the `recap server` command.
+Recap's JSON schema is visible at [http://localhost:8000/openapi.json](http://localhost:8000/openapi.json).
 API documentation is also visible at [http://localhost:8000/docs](http://localhost:8000/docs) and [http://localhost:8000/redoc](http://localhost:8000/redoc).
-Recap's catalog [source code](https://github.com/recap-cloud/recap/blob/main/recap/catalogs/recap.py) illustrates how to call Recap server.

 ## Models